marcosmerida/Capstone-Project/README.md

 ## Instalation

-1. Download de files
+1. Download the ZIP

 ![screenshot](./resources/screenshot4.png)

-2. Please locate these two files that are inside of the file called "syles"
+2. Please locate these two files that are inside of the folder called "syles"

 ![screenshot](./resources/screenshot6.png)